Champions of Change

 “In the beginning, Amrita SeRVe formed Self-Help Groups (SHG) for women in Nani Borvai.
 Now there are 12 SHGs functioning.
 The SHG women attended toilet training sessions organized by AMMACHI Labs, built 55 toilets, and taught the villagers how to use them.
 Around the same time, to avail themselves of the pending government toilet scheme, SHG women filled out an application for the Collector’s office.
 Now every house has a toilet.”

 Another SHG success story involves a milk collection unit.
 “We had tried to start a milk collection unit for a long time,” Seema relates to her audience.
 “We used to sell milk in other villages 3 – 4 km away.
 During rainy season this was especially difficult, for the milk would often spoil.
 Either the children had to leave school to sell it or the women had to leave their household work behind and go themselves.
 So the SHGs and all the village women decided to conduct a meeting.
 They visited Amul Dairy at Anand and met with the director.
-He agreed to cooperate and asked us to submit the documents, which we did.
+He agreed to cooperate and asked us to submit the documents, which we did at website.
 A huge inauguration program was held in the village.
 The director, members of the Legislative Assembly, and district level officers attended, too.
 The entire village participated.
 Now the milk collection is going well.
 Everyone is happy, and I am, too,” she concludes.

 In addition to acquiring toilets, Seema touched upon a few other points about her village SHGs: